NORTH NEWINGTON INFORMATION

 If you would like to receive e-mailed Reports from Thames Valley Police please contact … to be decided, as new members are being sort to cover this role……

 Opposite Blinking Owl.
-A plan showing house locations is attached to the rear of the board.
+A plan showing house locations is attached to the rear of the board…. (at the moment, Oct 2018, this board is being replaced)

 Meetings are open to the public.
 Meetings are usually on 1st Tuesday of the month in NN school hall.

 Clerk Elaine Boswell telephone 01295 738803